 Tuition Fee Refunds: Medical Evidence for University Claims

-UK universities charge up to £9,250 per year in tuition fees — and if serious illness forces you to withdraw or interrupt your studies, you may be entitled to a partial refund of fees already paid, or a reduction in what you owe.
+Universities in England can charge home undergraduates up to £9,790 per year in tuition fees for the 2026/27 academic year, and if serious illness forces you to withdraw or interrupt your studies, you may be entitled to a reduction in what you owe or a refund of fees already paid.
 A valid medical certificate is the cornerstone of any successful tuition fee refund claim.
 Without it, virtually every university’s refund policy will reject the application, regardless of how severe your circumstances.

 The process is not automatic and requires you to act promptly.
-Universities calculate refunds based on where you are in the academic year when you interrupt or withdraw, so timing matters as much as the evidence.
-This guide explains exactly how tuition fee refunds work when illness is the cause, what medical evidence you need, and how to maximise your refund.
+Fee liability is set by each individual university, not by national rules, and almost all of them calculate what you owe according to how far into the academic year you were when you formally interrupted or withdrew.
+Timing therefore matters as much as the evidence.
+This guide explains how tuition fee refunds work when illness is the cause, what medical evidence you need, and how to give your application the best chance of succeeding.

 How Tuition Fee Refunds Work: The Basic Rules